 • Siding should be 'hung', not 'nailed'.
 The vinyl expands and contracts quite a bit with temperature.
 It's attached with roofing nails, but these nails should not be driven all the way in, so that the siding can slide back and forth a little bit.

 I had originally built my shed with just a few centimeters of roof overhang in the front, because I wanted to make it as big as possible with the pieces of roofing that I had at hand.
 I managed to get another piece of roofing cover sheet from my parents, which I put sideways across the front as a roof overhang.
 The ridges along the front should act as an eavestrough in a minimal sort of way, so that, hopefully, I won't get dripped on if I need to get in there in the rain.

 For the doors, I used 1950s style plywood doors.
 The previous owner of my house had replaced all the doors, and left the old ones in the garage.
 This was a good use for two of them.
 I put siding on the outside of the doors, to make them look more consistent with the rest of the shed, and protect them from the weather.
 I used more of those doors for other projects - one as a workbench top, another as a temporary workbench with my sawhorses.

 Inside the shed, you can see two of my lawn chairs stacked.

-If you want to know more about how to build a shed of similar style to this one, I drew a plan for it in Google SketchUp.
-It differs slightly from the shed that I built in that I drew it as if I had been using new materials instead of recycled lumber.
+If you want to know more about how to build a shed of similar style to this one, I drew a plan for it in SketchUp.
+The sketchup model differs in a few ways from how I built it because I was optimizing for the recycled lumber that I had when I built it.

 Shed plan in SketchUp